Taxis in Japan タクシー

 Taxis can also be booked for a period of time and called by telephoning the cab company.

 Japanese taxis are not cheap.
-Flag fall for the first 2km (1.25 miles) varies by city and region, and sometimes by the kind of taxi—710 yen in Tokyo, but as low as about 500 yen in some smaller cities and rural areas.
+Flag fall for the first 2km (1.25 miles) varies by city and region, and sometimes by the kind of taxi.
+In Tokyo since 2017 the starting fare is 430 yen and covers the first 1.059 kilometers.
+After that, the fare increases 80 yen for every 237 meters traveled.
+This is a change from the previous 730 yen for the first two kilometers.
+In some smaller cities and rural areas the starting fare is around 500 yen.
 After that it costs up to 90 yen for every further increment of distance traveled: which, depending on the city or region, ranges between about 250 and 300 meters (270 - 325 yards).

 Then there is the waiting fare which is charged instead of the distance fare whenever the speed of the taxi drops below 10km/h (6 mph), such as in heavy traffic or if the passenger makes the taxi wait: 90 yen per 1:45 min in Tokyo and slightly less for similar lengths of time in other areas.